CARWHO/snippet-box/README.md

 # Snippetbox

 Go web app from Let's Go by Alex Edwards.
-Paste some text, give it an expiry, share the link.
+Let's you put in some text enter a date it expires and you can share the link.

 This was a Go learning exercise before I built anything real with Go.
 As it is the age of AI, I feel I am obligated to write let you know that every line of code here was written by hand!
 Chapter notes are in: notes/letsgo/.
 I wrote these in my own words from my understanding of each section, then went back through them at the end to make sure I actually understood everything I'd built.